renovatebot/renovate/docs/usage/getting-started/running.md

 As end user, you can choose from these ways to run Renovate:

 - You use the Mend Renovate App
-- You self-host Renovate - eg. Renovate CLI, Renovate Docker image, or Renovate Community Edition / Enterprise Edition containers
+- You self-host Renovate - e.g. Renovate CLI, Renovate Docker image, or Renovate Community Edition / Enterprise Edition
 - Someone else is hosting Renovate, and you install/configure it for the repositories you choose

 If you're using the Mend Renovate App, or if someone else is hosting Renovate for you, skip ahead to the [installing & onboarding](./installing-onboarding.md) page.